syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 Consist of the following items.

-* URL: Specifies the URL link of the required file.
+* url: Specifies the URL link of the required file.
-* Title: Specifies the title of the required file.
+* title: Specifies the title of the required file.
-* Postural: Specifies the background image for the required file.
+* posterUrl: Specifies the background image for the required file.
-* Author: Specifies the name of the author.
+* author: Specifies the name of the author.